Number of Fellowships

 Experienced researchers are tremendous sources of expertise and knowledge.
 The Zukunftskolleg supports an intergenerational exchange through several funding instruments, for example Senior Fellowships or the Mentorship Programme.

-The Zukunftskolleg strives for gender equality: Of our 107 fellows, 42 were female, 64 male and one transgender.
+The Zukunftskolleg strives for gender equality: Of our 139 fellows, 61 were female, 76 male and two transgender.
 A representative of the Office for Equal Opportunity, Family Affairs and Diversity advises the Recruitment Committee of the Zukunftskolleg during the selection process.

-The German federal and state governments passed the Excellence Initiative to promote top-level research.
+In 2007, the German federal and state governments passed the Excellence Initiative to promote top-level research.
 German universities were invited to apply for this highly competitive funding programme.
+In 2019, the initiative was renamed in Excellence Strategy.

 From the very beginning of the Excellence Initiative in 2007, the University of Konstanz has been successful and has received 230 million Euro in funding.
 The university invested parts of these financial means into the Zukunftskolleg, which has been a key component in the application for the Excellence University.